Shop Subscribe

 Encourage Crawling Activities!

 Crawling activities help build strong proximal control (through the head, neck, and shoulders) to provide stability as a base of support.
-Building stability in the trunk and shoulder girdle area allows for good mobility in the hands, wrists, and fingers, which in turn equals strong fine motor skills, including handwriting.
-Try active play tunnels and have kids take turns pushing a weighted ball through the tube for extra heavy work input.
+Building stability in the trunk and shoulder girdle allows for good mobility in the hands, wrists, and fingers, which, in turn, leads to strong fine motor skills, including handwriting.
+Try active-play tunnels and have kids take turns pushing a weighted ball through the tube for extra heavy work.

 Add Visual Tracking Activities:

 Students spend a lot of time on technology devices, from smartphones and tablets to e-readers and portable gaming devices.
-These require a complex integration of a number of vision skills, including visual acuity and fixation, binocular fusion, and convergence.
-For some children, this type of visual sensory processing is challenging, especially if there is not a strong foundation of eye coordination.
+These require a complex integration of several vision skills, including visual acuity and fixation, binocular fusion, and convergence.
+For some children, this type of visual-sensory processing is challenging, especially if there is not a strong foundation in eye coordination.

 Games like I Spy, flashlight activities, keeping a balloon or beach ball up in the air, and tracking and popping bubbles are not new, but they still provide a good workout to build up eye coordination skills which likewise help support fine motor skill development.
-Our Sportime Fingerlight Balls have good “hang” time to allow easier and slower visual tracking than standard beach balls or balloons.
+Our Sportime Fingerlight Balls have a good “hang” time, allowing easier, slower visual tracking than standard beach balls or balloons.

 Build Strong Hand and Finger Muscles

 Theraputty is a great way to give hands a workout.
-Hide manipulatives in the putty so children can practice pinch and push skills and build hand muscles.
-With the Theraputty Sample Pack, you get all six grades of resistance, from extra soft to extra firm.
+Hide manipulatives in the putty so children can practice pinch-and-push skills and build hand muscles.
+With the Theraputty Sample Pack, you get all six resistance levels, from extra soft to extra firm.

 Use a Variety of Media

 Crayons, pencils, pens, and dry-erase markers are all good basic tools, but adding some variety can increase sensory input.
-Add dry gelatin to fingerpaint so that when the paint dries on the paper, your budding artists have a masterpiece that also has a scratch-sniff olfactory component.
+Add dry gelatin to the fingerpaint so that, when the paint dries on the paper, your budding artists have a masterpiece with a scratch-and-sniff olfactory component.
 You could also try ice cube painting (see the video below) to add a chilly sensation to standard painting.
 For those reluctant pencil or crayon holders, try using a Squiggle Wiggle Pen as a warm-up tool, as the gentle vibration may help with deep touch pressure input to the writing muscles of the hand.

 Allow Movement Activities First!

-Our vestibular or movement sense gives input to certain parts of the brain that help regulate posture, balance, and coordination, as well as help us maintain attention and focus.
+Our vestibular or movement sense provides input to parts of the brain that help regulate posture, balance, and coordination, as well as maintain attention and focus.
 Consider switching up routines to allow recess, after-school play, or quick classroom movement breaks first before moving on to fine motor activities like writing, homework, STEAM labs, or center time.
 Set a timer if transitions are a problem.
 Play first, then work!

 Leave a Reply Cancel reply